derekwhayes/my-robot-shop/README.md

 * application.properties / line 6 / rename database url
 >* Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+* Part.java / line 61 / add method to check if inv value is within acceptable range
 ### H. ADD VALIDATION FOR BETWEEN OR AT THE MAXIMUM AND MINIMUM FIELDS
 >* Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.